USS San Antonio: Criticism

 Nearly three years after commissioning, problems persisted with this first-in-class vessel.
-On 27 January 2006, a contract worth over $6 million was awarded to Northrop Grumman, for the Post-Shakedown Availability of San Antonio.
+On 27 January 2006, a contract worth over $6 million was awarded to Northrop Grumman, for the post-shakedown availability of San Antonio.
 Work was expected to be completed by April 2007.
 On 22 June 2007, Secretary of the Navy Donald C. Winter sent a letter to Northrop Grumman outlining problems with the ship, from leaks to steerage issues, stating, "Twenty-three months after commissioning of LPD-17, the Navy still does not have a mission-capable ship."

-One week prior to deployment refrigerated storage went down.
+One week prior to deployment, refrigerated storage went down.
 Refrigerated units were craned onto the flight deck to store deployment provisions while repairs were conducted.
-On the day of deployment the stern gate failed to function causing a delay of two days.
+On the day of deployment, the stern gate failed to function, causing a delay of two days.

-In November 2008, two months into her maiden deployment, San Antonio had been forced to undergo an unplanned maintenance stop in Bahrain due to leaks in its lube oil piping system.
+In November 2008, two months into her maiden deployment, San Antonio had been forced to undergo an unplanned maintenance stop in Bahrain due to leaks in its lubricating oil piping system.

 During a February 2009 transit of the Suez Canal, with both shafts at full power, one shaft suddenly went into reverse, sending the vessel careening out of control and narrowly missing other ships and running aground.

-During an anti-piracy mission in February 2009, one of the ship's crew, Petty Officer 1st Class Theophilus K. Ansong, 34, of Bristol, Virginia, was killed in a small boat accident in the Gulf of Aden.
+During an antipiracy mission in February 2009, one of the ship's crew, Petty Officer First Class Theophilus K. Ansong, 34, of Bristol, Virginia, was killed in a small boat accident in the Gulf of Aden.
 The ship's captain, Commander Eric C. Cash, was reprimanded over the incident at an admiral's mast by Admiral J.C.
 Harvey Jr., the commander of Fleet Forces Command.
-Another officer, Lieutenant Commander Sean Kearns, the ship's executive officer refused a mast over the same incident and was court-martialed in October and November 2010.
+Another officer, Lieutenant Commander Sean Kearns, the ship's executive officer, refused a mast over the same incident and was court-martialed in October and November 2010.
 During the trial, his defense team presented evidence of the ship's numerous deficiencies and lack of written procedures as contributing to the accident.
 Kearns was acquitted of the charges on 5 November 2010.
-Kearns stated that the ship's officers had been pressured by the Navy to declare the ship ready to deploy even though they knew that it still had significant, unresolved problems.
+Kearns stated that the ship's officers had been pressured by the Navy to declare the ship ready to deploy, though they knew that she still had significant, unresolved problems.